lorensen/VTKExamples/src/VTKBook/Chapter6.md

 We saw how to use vtkGlyph3D in the example given in **Figure4--20**.
 Cones were used as the glyph and were located at each point on the sphere, oriented along the sphere's surface normal.

+!!! warning "Missing Figure"
     **Figure 6-41** Inheritance hierarchy for vtkStreamer and subclasses.

 ### Streamlines